robermaps/optileloader/README.md

 Just press a button and the tile will be loaded to your QGIS project

-Explore all these basemaps <a href="https://robemaps.github.io/pages/mars-moon-explorer">here</a> before download.
+🗺️ <a href="https://robermaps.github.io/pages/mars-moon-explorer">Explore all basemaps</a> before download.

 ## Notes
 * <b>Data is projected in Web Mercator (EPSG:3857)</b>